Stone collections, data & testing

 Databases

-BGS currently maintains a number of databases containing Building Stone information, including:
+BGS currently maintains a number of databases containing building stone information.

-The English Building Stone Pits database (EBSPits) is a repository of data on building stone resources and the stone built heritage of England.
+The Building Stones Database for England is a repository of data on building stone resources and the stone built heritage of England.

 Facilities